meetings

 A fresh energy, a united perspective and a sense of ambition evolved.
 The team began to perform within weeks and surpass original targets.

-WHEN a new management structure unsettled the middle managers:
+a new management structure unsettled middle managers:

 Working with all 23, in three meetings across one month, key issues were identified and solutions suggested.